If you want customers to stick around, you need to show them how to get the most from your product.

 Enter the hybrid approach

-As Intercom has grown, we’ve produced all sorts video content; help videos, best practice guides, and promotional material for new product releases.
+As Intercom has grown, we’ve produced all sorts of video content; help videos, best practice guides, and promotional material for new product releases.
 This back catalogue of video inspired us to rethink how we demoed our product.
 What if we could pre-record part of the demo, but have a live Q&A and discussion too?
-So we decided to try it out.
+So we decided to try out an approach we called hybrid demos.

-Pre-recorded video lets us explain core concepts quickly.
-Like this overview of Intercom’s user list.
+Pre-recorded video let us explain core concepts quickly, such as this overview of Intercom’s user list.

 We would chat with attendees at the beginning of the session, briefly again halfway through the video demo, and then once more at the end for the live Q&A and discussion.

-Firstly, hybrid demos still feel “live”; attendees know an Intercom expert is still there to answer their questions.
+Hybrid demos still felt “live”; attendees knew an Intercom expert was still there to answer their questions.
 And thanks to tight editing and some basic animations, these demos were faster and richer too.
 It meant we could deliver consistent quality to attendees every time.

 It also afforded us more time to run a solid Q&A session.
-We never like keeping attendees more than an hour, so our old process meant we often had to cut sessions short without getting to all their questions.
-Now that our pre-recorded gives us a concise 20 minutes of quality content, we have 40 minutes to do a live Q&A and discussion.
-Customers feel far more involved and satisfied that their concerns have been addressed.
+We rarely like keeping attendees more than an hour, so our old process meant we often had to cut sessions short without getting to all their questions.
+Now that our pre-recorded demo gave us a concise 20-30 minutes of quality content, we had 30-40 minutes to do a live Q&A and discussion.
+A lot of customers come to webinars solely for the Q&A, so they felt far more involved and satisfied that their concerns had been addressed.